nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Contact at index 2 pinned.
 Details of the recently pinned contact are shown in the status message.

     1. Test case: `pin 1`<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

     1. Other incorrect pin commands to try: `pin`, `pin -1`, `pin x`, `...` (where x is larger than the size of the contacts that are currently being viewed).<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

 ### Unpinning a contact
 1. Unpin a contact